Moana (character): International versions

+Portrayal

+In April 2023, it was announced that Walt Disney Pictures was developing a live-action film remake of Moana, executive produced by Auliʻi Cravalho, who would not reprise her role, but would be involved in the casting of her replacement.
+In July, casting for this replacement was paused due to the 2023 SAG-AFTRA strike.

 Personality and design

 Musker explained he and Clements invited a story without romance and alternatively have a focus on female empowerment with True Grit-quality: "the determined girl who teams up with a washed-up guy.
 They have this adventure and she finds her true calling—and saves the world in the process."
 He also said he appreciated the idea of an "action-adventure princess that could dive off cliffs and battle monsters".
 Shurer said, to make a female protagonist, they needed to "make her whole in and of herself".
 Furthermore, she said they wanted Moana to be self-assertive and have both compassion and courage to set her apart from other characters.

 The creative team decided to create for Moana a realistic model with which girls could identify themselves, strong enough to be credible in activities, such as swimming, climbing a tree and jumping off a cliff.
 Shurer stated it was an "absolutely" conscious decision, further explaining that since they were writing a "hero's journey", she needed to be identifiable to all.
 Musker said this was intentional and partially prompted by hopes for her to be distinctive.
 Additionally, they aimed to create an experienced "action hero".
 The visual development drawings of the people of the South Pacific also had realistic bodies.
 Musker said it "seemed right" for her to have this body as Moana performed many stunts that require a lot of physicality.
 There were also women who worked on Moana who greatly hoped for her to have a realistic body.